tonyt73/AGD-Viewer/README.md

 Load a .agd file and see it in all it's glory.

-Please don't violate the original game authors rights by converting games that you haven't personally written or have the express permission of the author to use.
+**Please DON'T violate** the original game authors rights by converting games that you haven't personally written or have the express permission of the author to use.

 UI: